 What makes Patchman so effective, is that it doesn't simply 'upgrade' the application to apply the patch.
 Instead, the security fixes from newer releases of the software are back-ported to be 100% compatible with the version of the application that is installed.
 The patches are surgically applied, and will never break the functionality of the site itself, or interfere in any way with existing plugins or themes.

 This gives website owners the peace of mind that their website is secure, and allows their developers ample time to plan full software upgrades that can then be seamless and without downtime.

-So, if you're running a Magento or WooCommerce store with Kualo, you now have the additional peace of mind that Patchman will be automatically rolling out security patches as they are released.
-For more information on Patchman, please see our Patchman articles on our Knowledgebase.
+If you're running a Magento, WooCommerce or PrestaShop store with Kualo, you now have the additional peace of mind that Patchman will be automatically rolling out security patches as they are released.

-If you're not an existing Kualo customer and would like to migrate your website to an incredibly secure platform, why not migrate to one of our WooCommerce or Magento Hosting plans today!
+If you're not an existing Kualo customer and would like to migrate your website to an incredibly secure platform, why not migrate to one of our WooCommerce, PrestaShop or Magento Hosting plans today!